thewtex/thesis/abbreviations.rst

 TIA
   *Transient ischemic attack."*  Brief episodes of focal loss of brain function due to ischemia [Whisnant1990]_.

+TM phantom
+  *Tissue mimicking phantom.*  Has similar physical properties as the target tissue in the phenomena being examined.
+For instance, when examining mechanical phenomena, a TM phantom should have a similar elastic modulus.
+When examining acoustic phenomena, a TM phantom should have similar speed of sound, attenuation, and backscatter properties.

 UTC
   *Ultrasound Tissue Characterization*.
 Imaging techniques that put greater